 "Those responsible for the killing must be held to account.
 Saudi Arabia must put in place measures to ensure something like this can never happen again."

 Speaking on Tuesday at a Washington Post event, US Vice President Mike Pence said Mr Khashoggi's death "will not go without an American response."
-His statement comes after president Donald Trump said he was not satisfied with the explanations he has heard about Mr Khashoggi's death despite previously telling a reporter he thought they sounded credible.
+His statement comes after president Donald Trump said he was with the explanations he has heard about Mr Khashoggi's death despite previously telling a reporter he thought they sounded credible.

 Saudi Arabia said 18 Saudis had been arrested and several top intelligence officials had been fired over the killing, but critics claim the punishment was designed to absolve Crown Prince Mohammed bin Salman of any responsibility.